mitchcapper/action-download-artifact/README.md

     # Optional, do not put each artifact in a subdir with its name(beware conflicts!!!), not needed if skip_unpack
     # default false
     no_subdir: false
-    # Optional, choose to skip unpacking the downloaded artifact(s)
+    # Optional, choose to skip unpacking the downloaded artifact(s), Note: If the artifact is potentially from the current workflow it will throw an error if this is set to false (as it is not packed until the workflow is complete).
+Use "auto" here to skip unpacking when possible but not error for current workflow artifacts.
     # default false
     skip_unpack: false
     # Optional, choose how to exit the action if no artifact is found